SaschaKuhlmann/euro-stueckelung/README.md

 ## What it does

-The application accepts an amount (in cents) and an optional "old breakdown" of existing coins/notes and returns:
+The application accepts an amount (in Euro) and calculates:

-- `breakdown` — the minimal number of euro-denominations (notes and coins, represented in cents) required to represent the amount.
+- `breakdown` — the minimal number of euro-denominations (notes and coins) required to represent the amount.
-- `difference` — a list of denomination deltas compared to the supplied old breakdown (useful for change management or cashier adjustments).
+- `difference` — a list of denomination deltas compared to a previous calculation.

-Use cases: cash handling tools, cashier terminals, educational tools for currency decomposition.
+## Calculation modes & units

+The application supports two calculation modes which can be selected in the frontend UI (frontend/backend toggle):

+- Frontend mode (UI): all inputs and visuals in the frontend use euros as the unit.
+Users enter amounts in euros (for example "123.45" for €123.45) and the UI displays breakdowns and totals in euro values.
+In this mode the calculation happens in the browser — no API call is required.

+- Backend mode (API): when the frontend is switched to backend mode it sends a request to the backend calculation endpoint.
+The backend API expects and returns values in cents (integer).
+For example, €123.45 must be converted to 12345 when sent to the API.
+The backend response `breakdown` and `difference` maps use denominations in cents as keys.

+Important: When integrating or scripting against the API, always convert euro amounts to cents before calling the endpoint.
+The README's API examples show the API/cents shape.

 ## Architecture